CodeGlassDotIO/Docs/_docs/features/CodeBodyReconstruction.md

 title: Feature - Code Body Reconstruction
 description: Reconstructing the code body of a function without decompilation.
 ---

-# Code body Reconstruction
+# Code Body Reconstruction
-{% include alert.html  type="warning" title="Experimental feature" content="This feature is still very experimental, though it is available in all <a href=\"../Editions\" >editions</a>, for more info see the <a href=\"#experimental-warning\" >Experimental warning</a> below." %}
+{% include alert.html  type="warning" title="Experimental feature" content="This feature is still very experimental, though it is available in all <a href=\"../Editions\" >editions</a>.
+For more info, see the <a href=\"#experimental-warning\">experimental warning</a> below." %}

 ![assets/img/Features/CodeBodyReconstruction.png](../../assets/img/Features/CodeBodyReconstruction.png)

-Unlike other profilers that simply show how much time is spent in a function, CodeGlass goes a step further by analyzing the collected data to reconstruct the function body as accurately as possible, without decompiling or needing access to your source code!
+Unlike traditional profilers that only show time spent per function, CodeGlass analyzes collected runtime data to **reconstruct the function body**—without decompilation or access to your source code.

-This allows CodeGlass to provide a detailed view of your function's behavior, including:
+This enables detailed insights into how a function behaves during execution, including:

-- Where time is spent within the function.
+- Time spent within specific parts of the function
-- The number of times a loop is executed.
+- Loop iteration counts
-- How often different code paths are taken (hot and cold paths).
+- Hot vs. cold code paths
-- The current position of a thread within the function.
+- The current thread position within the function
-- Time taken by the function when called from different functions (e.g., Function "A" vs. Function "B").
+- Execution time by call origin (e.g., Function A vs. Function B)
-- The exact point where a function call was made in the code.
+- Exact call sites within the function body
-- The paths that need to be taken inside the function to reach a specific call.
+- Required execution paths to reach a call
-- Time spent in the function body between function calls.
+- Time between internal function calls
+- Optimization candidates (e.g., loop unrolling)
+- Gaps between expected and actual behavior

+Because reconstruction is based on runtime data, only the paths actually taken during execution are shown.
+This avoids clutter and focuses on relevant control flow, exposing unexpected behavior without requiring manual instrumentation.

+This feature can reveal:
-- Insights into potential optimizations, like loop unrolling.
+- Hidden loop iterations
-- How your code behaves compared to your expectations.

-Because this analysis is based on collected data instead of decompilation, CodeGlass shows you what your function is actually doing, and showing you the difference between your expectations and its actual behavior.
-Paths that are never taken are excluded from the analysis, ensuring only relevant information is displayed.

-With these insights, you can uncover surprises like unexpected loop iterations or frequently called code paths.
-It also eliminates the need to manually add stopwatches to your code, as CodeGlass provides similar insights in environments where adding them is not possible.
+- Frequently hit branches
+- Timing irregularities
+- Profiling insights in environments where code instrumentation isn’t possible

 ## Experimental Warning
-This feature is still highly experimental but is available in all [editions](../Editions.md).
-We didn’t want to limit it to paid versions only, even though it’s currently in a testing phase.
-It’s already proving to be very helpful, so we’ve made it accessible beyond just the [experimental Edition](../Editions/Experimental.md).
+This feature is still highly experimental but is available in all [editions](../Editions.md), including free tiers.
+We chose not to restrict access to the [Experimental Edition](../Editions/Experimental.md), as the feature is already proving valuable, even in its current state.

-We encourage you to report any issues you encounter in CodeGlass, but please note that you don’t need to report when this render fails, as you will receive an appropriate error message.
-We understand that this feature doesn't always perform perfectly, but we feel it’s too valuable to restrict it to the [experimental Edition](../Editions/Experimental.md) despite its current state.
+We encourage you to report any issues encountered in CodeGlass.
+However, if reconstruction fails, you will receive a descriptive error, so reporting these specific failures is not required.

-Rest assured, this feature should never cause CodeGlass to crash; it’s not that experimental ;)
+Despite being experimental, this feature is stable: it will never cause CodeGlass to crash.

 ## Limitations
-Because this rendering is an assumptions based on data, it can never be perfect.
-Collecting every possible path would take a massive amount of RAM (even downloading more is not enough), so we settled on doing it within the confinement of limited ram.
+Because this reconstruction is based on execution data, it is inherently imperfect.
+Mapping every possible path would require excessive memory, so we currently operate within practical memory constraints (We tried downloading some more, but even that wouldn't work).

-That does not mean that it will not improve in the future, but currently it is far from perfect and can still be improved on a lot (which we are also planning to do).
+We continue to improve accuracy and coverage over time.

-## Known issues
+## Known Issues
-- In some cases where reconstruction should be possible, it still fails.
+- In some cases, reconstruction may fail even when sufficient data appears to be available.

-## Views using this feature
+## Views Using This Feature
 - [Function Details View](../views/ApplicationInstanceDockWindow/CodeMemberDetailsView.md#code-body-view)